DutchIS/documentation/docs/API/error-codes.md

 ### `virtual-server-invalid-type`
 You have provided an invalid virtual server type.
 The following virtual server types are available:
 - `performance`
+- `standard`

+### `virtual-server-unavailable`
+The node your virtual server is hosted on is currently unavailable.
+This could be due to maintenance or a node failure.
+Please contact our support team for more information.

 ## Tickets